Empowering Youth

 For the second year in a row, Kijana is a winner in the Anthem Awards, an annual competition, which recognizes “purpose and mission driven work throughout the world.”
 This year, Kijana won THREE Silver Awards.
 We have been recognized in the realms of Education, Arts and Culture, and Sustainability, Environment and Climate.
 The Anthem Awards, produced by the International Academy of Digital Arts and Sciences (IADAS), recognized the Kijana Global Innovation School, our Care, Share, and Explore Program, and our Kijana Heroes Poster Series.

 Additionally, we won the Community Voice Awards for each of our entries in their respective categories.
 The Community Voice Awards (full list of winners) were awarded to the organization that rallied the most individuals in their support base to vote for them.
-Because of our deep grassroots relationship building in Kenya over a few decades, multitudes of our beneficiaries worked to respond with votes for Kijana.
+Because of our deep grassroots relationship building in Kenya over a few decades, multitudes of our beneficiaries worked to respond with votes for Kijana

-Update: Kijana Pursues Anthem Award in 2024
+Kijana Pursues Anthem Award in 2024:

 Below is Kijana’s Anthem Award entry in Community Engagement, celebrating our collective commitment to making a meaningful difference in the lives of those we serve.